jeaye/ncurses-rs/README.md

 ```

 ## Examples
-Examples are on the way!
+Examples are built automagically.
+To run them, check the `bin`
+directory.
+Example numbers increase along with the complexity
+of the example.

 ## Thanks
 Thanks for pnkfelix for his initial version of this